watergis/mapbox-gl-export/README.md

 ## Contribution

-This Mapbox GL Print Control is still under development, especially exporting to PDF is not working well. so most welcome any feedbacks and pull request to this repository.
+This Mapbox GL Export Control is still under development. so most welcome any feedbacks and pull request to this repository.